-The switching and protection devices required to operate the motor depended on the mechanical load and until now had to be determined with reference to the SIRIUS Configuration Manual or by searching the catalog.
-This was followed by a search for suitable variants with the correct control supply voltage and type of connection, and the necessary auxiliary contacts.
+The switching and protection devices required to operate the motor dependent on the mechanical load and until now had to be determined with reference to the SIRIUS Configuration Manual or by searching the catalog.
+This was followed by a search for suitable variants with the correct control voltage and type of connection, and the necessary auxiliary contacts.

 Many constraints have to be taken into account when determining the cable cross-section.
 These include the ambient temperatures, method of installation and number of loaded circuits or cables.
 The cable also has to carry the current safely under overload and short-circuit conditions.
 Furthermore, the voltage drop must not be too large and the minimum short-circuit current not too small so that the motor can be safely switched and also safely shut down in the event of a malfunction.

 Finally, the standard IEC 60204-1 specifies the minimum requirements for electrical safety for the protection of the machine, drives, and operator.
-However, additional standards such as IEC 60364, IEC 61439, IEC 60909 (short-circuit calculations) or VDE 100 also have to be consulted frequently.
+However, additional standards such as IEC 60364, IEC 61439, IEC 60909 (short-circuit calculations) or VDE 0100 also have to be consulted frequently.